documentnode/documentnode.io/release-notes/relnotes-1.3.7.md

 * Improved the RichText editor toolbar to keep the 'More' toolbar open until we click the '...' button again to hide it
 * Added a system tray icon with a few menu items
 * Fixed Markdown parsing issues when it contains Emoji Unicode characters
-* Improved UI layout of the 'Appearance Editing' dialogue and the 'Preview Style Customisation' dialogue
+* Improved UI layout of the 'Appearance Editing' dialogue and the 'Preview Style Customization' dialogue
 * When the text cursor is at the bottom of the text editor, show the "Quick Insert" popup upward
 * Fixed an issue of syntax highlighting for PHP code snippets